dropbox/kaiken/README.md

 }
 ```

-You'll notice that we're referencing a `MyActivitiDependencies` type.
+You'll notice that we're referencing a `MyActivityDependencies` type.
 This is an interface that you should define for your "feature".
 In a world were we could expose constructors in Activities and Fragments, these would be parameters that those constructors would take.
 The feature doesn't really care were those dependencies come from, as long as they're satisfied.
 Going back to the example, the interface would be defines like this:

 ```
 interface MyActivityDependencies {